victoriagrace/muse_demo/README.md

-#Mac instructions for muse_demo.maxpat: match patch recieving Osc messages from Muse headset to control mindwave.dsp objects (2 for stereo) created with Faust
+#Mac instructions for muse_demo.maxpat: Max/MSP patch recieving Osc messages from Muse headset to control mindwave.dsp objects (2 for stereo) created with Faust

 1) Turn on Muse headset and pair to Mac bluetooth.

 2) Once connected to bluetooth, run following command in the terminal:

 muse-io --osc osc.udp://localhost:5000